ethauvin/semver/README.md

 The `GeneratedVersion.java` file will now be located in `src/generated`.

-Please look at the [build.gradle](https://github.com/ethauvin/semver/blob/master/examples/java/build.gradle) file in the [Java example](https://github.com/ethauvin/semver/tree/master/examples/java) module directory for a sample.
+Please look at [build.gradle](https://github.com/ethauvin/semver/blob/master/examples/java/build.gradle) in the [Java example](https://github.com/ethauvin/semver/tree/master/examples/java) directory for a sample.

 ### Kotlin